top of page

 Zero (aka Charlie Nicely)

-Some people are carrying entire wars inside of them—
+Some people are carrying entire wars inside them—

 resentments stacked like sandbags,